plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 birth_rate
 {% endcomment %}

-> :thinking: For the parameter you identified in the previous question, would it help to simulate 20000 sites rather than 10000?
+> :thinking: For the parameter you identified in the previous question, why would it NOT help to simulate 20000 sites rather than 10000?

 {% comment %}
 no, not even an infinite amount of data would narrow down the estimate of birth_rate because we fixed the tree and edge lengths to their true values, and thus no amount of sequence data can improve on these values.
 {% endcomment %}

-> :thinking: What would help in reducing the HPD interval for birth_rate?
+> :thinking: What WOULD help in reducing the HPD interval for birth_rate? [hint: what quantities represent the data for estimating birth rate?
+Note that the answer is not the sequence data.]

 {% comment %}
 larger trees: the data needed to estimate birth_rate lies in the lengths of the intervals between speciation events, so more speciation events mean more data for estimating birth_rate
 {% endcomment %}

-> :thinking: Using the Marginal Density tab in Tracer, select all 6 exchangeabilities.
+> :thinking: Using the 'Marginal Density" and "Estimates" tabs in Tracer, select all 6 exchangeabilities.
 What do these values represent, and what about these densities makes sense given what you know about the true model used to simulate the data?

 {% comment %}
 yes, the 2 transition relative rates are about 0.358, which is 5.04 times higher than the other 4, which average 0.071